 All candidates for public office must be registered voters, but some offices have additional qualifications.
-For local elected offices, search online for your county's Candidate Guide or Manual.

 Federal office Term Additional qualifications Office description President 4 years At least 35 years old Natural-born citizen Permanent U.S. resident for at least 14 years The chief duty of the president is to ensure the laws of the nation are faithfully executed.
 This duty is largely performed through appointments for thousands of federal positions, including secretaries of cabinet-level agencies and federal judges (subject to confirmation by the Senate).
 The president is the commander-in-chief of the U.S. armed forces, has the power to sign and veto (reject) laws passed by Congress, and makes treaties with foreign governments (with Senate approval).
 U.S. Senator 6 years At least 30 years old Resident of the state they represent U.S. citizen for at least nine years The Senate has several exclusive powers, including consenting to treaties, confirming federal appointments made by the president, and trying federal officials impeached by the House of Representatives.
 U.S. House Representative (congressperson) 2 years At least 25 years old Resident of the state they represent (but not necessarily the district) U.S. citizen for at least seven years The House of Representatives and the Senate have equal responsibility for declaring war, maintaining the armed forces, assessing taxes, borrowing money, minting currency, regulating commerce, and making all laws necessary for the operation of government.